 The addition of cream cheese makes the avocado mash extra rich, and the nuts and seeds add a nice crunch.
 Avocado toast will never be the same.

 This recipe ditches the olive oil and lemon juice and uses cashew cream and lime instead.
-It’s not a huge departure from the original, but the cashew cream adds in some new flavors.
+It’s not a huge departure from the original, but the cashew cream adds some new flavors.

 With fresh basil, ripe tomatoes, balsamic vinegar, and seeded bread, this recipe is reminiscent of bruschetta but skips the cheese — a plus for anyone who’s sensitive to dairy.
 If you don’t have fresh herbs on hand, mix dried basil into the smashed avocado.

 This recipe is pretty much guaranteed to hit the spot, whether you’re making it for yourself or serving it to guests as a festive appetizer.

-The slice of bread makes up for missing the tortilla, but if you find yourself craving cheese, add a small handful of shredded pepper jack on top and toast until melted.
+The slice of bread makes up for the missing tortilla, but if you find yourself craving cheese, add a handful of shredded pepper jack on top and toast until melted.

 Originally published December 2014.
 Updated March 2017.